Fredricka23/Task-1-Linear-Regression/README.md

 # Task-1-Linear-Regression
-Predict the predict of an student based on the no.of study hours.
+Predict the percentage of an student based on the no.of study hours.

+Simple Linear Regression

+In this regression task we will predict the percentage of marks that a student is expected to score based upon the number of hours they studied.
+This is a simple linear regression task as it involves just two variables.